 Recommended reading: You asked, we answered.
 A guide to luxury home theater design.

-colors to paint a home theater
+The best colors to paint a home theater

 It’s wise to select a home theater room paint color scheme that will make the screen the center of attention.
 Although decking out the home theater with vibrant shades and millions of lights might seem impressive, it can compromise the viewing experience.
 There are better ways to add a touch of luxury, like sourcing the best theater seating or investing in proper sound equipment.